Please ensure Javascript is enabled for purposes of website accessibility

 Council considers the Panel’s recommendations and decides whether to:

-• Adopt the amendment as recommended by the Panel or with additional changes, or
+• Adopt the amendment as recommended by the Panel

 • Abandon the amendment